 Good Hotel Guide Review

-large reception, bar/lounge, sun lounge, restaurant, free (slow) Wi-Fi in public areas, in-room TV (Freeview), wedding facilities, 3-acre grounds, parking, public rooms wheelchair accessible.
+large reception, bar/lounge, sun lounge, restaurant, in-room TV (Freeview), wedding facilities, 3-acre grounds, public rooms wheelchair accessible.

-well-behaved dogs allowed in bedrooms, public rooms (one part of restaurant, subject to ‘three barks’ rule), £10 per stay.
+well-behaved dogs allowed in bedrooms (£10 per stay), public rooms (part of restaurant, subject to ‘three barks’ rule).

 B&B doubles from £105, singles from £87.50.
 Set-price dinner £35–£40.